 Head, Division of Health System, Policy and Management,

 the Jockey Club School of Public Health and Primary Care

-Dr. Angel Lai Senior Researcher of Our Hong Kong Foundation
+Dr. Pamela TIN Researcher, Our Hong Kong Foundation

-Shereen Ayub Assistant Researcher at Our Hong Kong Foundation
+Miss Nocturne NG Assistant Researcher, Our Hong Kong Foundation